 B. The minimum lot size shall be five acres.

-C. No more than one horse shall be permitted per acre of fenced paddock area.
-In no instance shall more than two horses be permitted.
-Dependent foals shall not be counted in arriving at the total permitted number of horses.
+C. No more than one such livestock shall be permitted per acre of fenced area.
+In no instance shall more than five (5) of such livestock be permitted.

 D. Manure or any other material or substance which causes or creates any noxious or offensive odors or dust or which causes or may cause the presence of or attract any vermin, rodents, or other animals shall be stored at least 200 feet from any property line.
 The applicant must demonstrate adequate means for disposal of manure and waste feed.
 The burning of manure or feed products is prohibited.